 Oh, of course the signal is great, and then you pull out the spoon, and mutter “another friggin’ spoon”, out loud to yourself.

-A lowly friggin’ spoon.
-Not even a silver spoon.
-A crappy silver plated nickel utensil to stick in a box with all the other crappy flatware you’ve found.
+It’s just a lowly spoon–not even a silver spoon, just a crappy silver plated nickel utensil to stick in a box with all the other crappy flatware you’ve found.

-The only time, (other than if its silver), that a spoon, or fork or knife has any value is at the end of a skunky day when, as you look through your pouch of measly finds, you spy that lowly spoon and suddenly it doesn’t seem like a bad day after all…at least you found a spoon.
+The only time, other than if its silver, that a spoon, (or fork or knife) has any value, is at the end of a skunky day, when you’re looking through your pouch of measly finds and you spy that lowly spoon.
+Suddenly it doesn’t seem like such a bad day after all… because at least you found a spoon.

-I used to find the occasional utensil, hopefully examine it for hallmarks or a manufacturer to date it or the site, but then I trashed them with all my other worthless metal goodies.
+I used to find the occasional eating utensil, hopefully examine it for hallmarks or a manufacturer to date it or the site, but then I would trash them with all my other worthless metal goodies.

 This past season however, the friggin’ spoons are everywhere.
 While doing my usual “check & chuck”, I realized the spoons were taking over.
-I had already chucked a bunch of the fabulous flatware in the previous few months, yet the spoons kept coming.
+I had already chucked a bunch of the fabulous flatware earlier in the season, yet the spoons kept coming.